MicrosoftDocs/learn/learn-pr/azure/improve-api-performance-with-apim-caching-policy/includes/5-exercise-configure-a-caching-policy.md

 Wait until the Web API has been set up and successfully deployed in the Cloud Shell, then test it.
 Test the Web API either by submitting a GET request in the browser or by checking the OpenAPI definition.
 These tests run against the Web API in the **azurewebsites.net** domain, before it's been added to API Management:

-1. On the Azure portal resource menu or from the **Home** page, select **All resources**, and then select the App Service resource type.
+1. Navigate to the Azure portal resource menu or the **Home** page, and select **All resources**.
+Then select the App Service resource type.
 The **BoardGamingAPI123aa456789** App Service pane appears (the numbers at the end will differ for your implementation).

 1. As a test, select **Browse** in the command bar of the **Overview** tab.
 Notice the error message.
 The browser displays a "No webpage found for this address", message.
 This occurs because the Web API doesn't implement an Azure website user interface.